komali2/blog/content/posts/onebag/index.md

 through the transit system, into the hotel.
 Imagine being able to do your entire trip with all the things you brought on your back with very little discomfort.
 That's onebagging.

+### Organization

+People bring so much shit traveling and then they can't find what they need.
+I remember wasting time in the hotel trying to pick an outfit from all the crap I bought.
+Who cares?
+You're there to experience the destination, that'll be the same experience no matter what you're wearing!
+Digging through a bunch of crap on the plane to find my water bottle or whatever.
+No thanks.

+Onebagging keeps you organized.
+You can only bring what you can fit in one bag, and really not even, because if you overstuff it, you're going to have a miserable time getting anything out of it, and you'll have no room to bring back little snacks or whatever.
+It's a delightful minimalism.
+The format forces you to pare down and thus be more organized.
+You'll start thinking a lot more about what you bring and why.
+You'll start thinking more about where stuff goes in your bag.
+You'll become more mindful of the functionality of your whole setup.
+It'll take a couple goes to get a good system, I for instance am still developing mine to this day.
+But, you will be more organized, each and every trip.

+You don't need all the crap you bring traveling.
+Really, a different shirt for every day?
+A different pair of pants, shorts, skirt?
+Nah.
+You're traveling.
+Beyond your traveling partners, you'll never see anybody you meet again.
+You don't need a different outfit for every day, and if you really want one, you can pull it off by mix and matching.
+Bring one pair of pants, one pair of shorts, and three t-shirts to split across a 7 day trip, there, that's six outfits.
+Easy.
+Or better yet just wear the same outfit again and again.
+I've done weekend trips where I literally didn't pack clothes - just overnight wash a shirt in the sink if it needs it.
+Fuck it, who's gonna judge me, some random dude I'll literally never see again?